Discover what dentistry was like in medieval times and how it influenced modern dentistry today

 Because of these innovative dental devices, dentists are now able to provide a more comfortable way to treat dental issues.

 Albucasis also realized that irregular or protruding teeth was a big problem for women in his society.
 He stressed the importance of recognizing these issues early to apply the proper treatment and prevent them from getting worse.

 And he was definitely on to something.
-Dental organizations everywhere, including the American Dental Association and the American Academy of Pediatric Dentistry, recommend getting dental cleanings twice a year and oral checkups at least once a year.
+Dental organizations everywhere, including the American Dental Association and the American Academy of Kids First Pediatric Dentistry, recommend getting dental cleanings twice a year and oral checkups at least once a year.